miiiiiixy/-Automatic-Tik-Tok-software/README.md

 4.Input interval time and enter<br>
 5.complete!
 ## How to activate adb?
-1.Firstly, open the settings on your phone.
+1.Firstly, open the settings on your phone.<br>
-2.Scroll down and find "About the System".
+2.Scroll down and find "About the System".<br>
-3.Click on it, find the version number, and quickly click on it multiple times.
+3.Click on it, find the version number, and quickly click on it multiple times.<br>
-4.When 'You are in developer mode' is displayed.
+4.When 'You are in developer mode' is displayed.<br>
-5.Go back to the main settings and scroll down to find 'Developer Options'.
+5.Go back to the main settings and scroll down to find 'Developer Options'.<br>
-6.Enter, scroll down, find 'USB Debugging', and enable it.
+6.Enter, scroll down, find 'USB Debugging', and enable it.<br>
 7.complete!